godotengine/godot-docs/classes/class_transform2d.rst

 - :ref:`Transform2D<class_Transform2D>` **orthonormalized** **(** **)**

-Returns the transform with the basis orthogonal (90 degrees), and normalized axis vectors.
+Returns the transform with the basis orthogonal (90 degrees), and normalized axis vectors (scale of 1 or -1).

 ----